jtablesaw/tablesaw/docs/gettingstarted.md

  SEPTEMBER  |   2%  |      3%  |        2%  |        1%  |     0%  |     1%  |     9%  |
      Total  |  20%  |     37%  |       17%  |        9%  |     3%  |    14%  |   100%  |
 ```

+See the section on [Cross Tabs](https://jtablesaw.github.io/tablesaw/userguide/crosstabs), and the JavaDocs for the [CrostTab](https://jtablesaw.github.io/tablesaw/apidocs/tech/tablesaw/aggregate/CrossTab.html) class.

 ## Conclusion